FuncLun/MediatR.ConnectR/README.md

 notifications to remote processes.

 # Projets

 ## Core
 The Core projects contain helper classes and extensions used by other projects.
 For example, it contains assembly scanning classes to find IRequest<> and INotification classes.
-It also includes a Mediator Wrappers to allow `TResponse Task<TRequuest>` functions to be called as if they were `object Task<object>` functions.
+It also includes a ConnectorEntry classes to allow `TResponse Task<TRequuest>` functions to be called as if they were `object Task<object>` functions.

 ## AspNetCore
 Contians projects used by AspNetCore to implement an opinionated Web API Middleware, without the need for MVC.

+Significant classes:

+* ConnectorCollection
+* ConnectorEntry
+* ConnectorProvider
+* ConnectorMiddleware

 ## BlazorHttpClient
 Contains projects used by a Blazor browser client.
 The Blazor server would use the AspNetCore